The Fear of Being Still

 pilgrim hot springs alaska

-A few grave sites still visible in the forest at Pilgrim Hot Springs outside of Nome Alaska.
+A few grave sites are still visible in the forest at Pilgrim Hot Springs outside of Nome, Alaska.

 pilgrim hot springs alaska

-Abandoned buildings and bike at Pilgrim Hot Springs in Alaska.
-An old orphanage that has sat idle deteriorating for years.
+Abandoned buildings and bikes at Pilgrim Hot Springs in Alaska.
+An old orphanage that has sat idle, deteriorating for years.

 weimar russian cemetery